-- Shares beneficially owned as a settler of a revocable family trust. - 4 Included in this total are 3,973 shares that have been deferred and 13,722 shares that are beneficially owned as a settler of a revocable family trust. - 5 Included in this total are 59,294 shares beneficially owned as a settler of a revocable family trust and 919 shares beneficially owned because they are held by his spouse. - Included in this total are 7,376 shares beneficially owned as a settler of a revocable family trust, 2,239 shares beneficially owned because they are held by his spouse and 23,680 shares held directly by Mark D. Smith.
+- 4 Included in this total are 3,973 shares that have been deferred and 13,722 shares that are beneficially owned as a settler of a revocable family trust. - Included in this total are 59,294 shares beneficially owned as a settler of a revocable family trust and 919 shares beneficially owned because they are held by his spouse. - Included in this total are 7,376 shares beneficially owned as a settler of a revocable family trust, 2,239 shares beneficially owned because they are held by his spouse and 23,680 shares held directly by Mark D. Smith.